 They simply (or so it seems) copied and pasted elements of design from their other watches and created a masterpiece that will without a doubt become a subject of countless case studies on various courses of industrial design.

-As you can see on the photos above and below, the new watch sports rather standard regulator-style layout.
+As you can see in the photos above and below, the 5235 sports a rather standard layout.

 There is a centrally positioned minute hand that sweeps effortlessly along the blue transfer printed minute track and a pair of sub-dials at 12 and 6 o’clock showing hours and seconds respectively.